MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-troubleshooter-notebooks.md

 ## Next steps

-For more information about big data clusters, see [What are [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-overview.md).
+For more information about big data clusters, see [What are SQL Server big data clusters?](big-data-cluster-overview.md).